csound-plugins/libcsound/docs/introduction.rst

 .. note::

     *csound* should be installed before these bindings can be used.
+Any version
-Any version of csound after and including ``6.18`` will work with these bindings. **csound 7** is explicitely supported and should work without any changes.
+    >= 6.18 should work. **csound 7** is explicitely supported and is the recommended version to use.
 See `installation`_.

 Rendering in real-time